pyrologic/pyrologjs/README.md

     readonly writeFnc: boolean;
     /** the offset for the call stack used to get the name of the calling function */ readonly fncOffset: number;
+    /** the current "suspended" state of this logger */ readonly suspended: boolean;

     /**
      * checks whether this logger is enabled for a specific logging level